kibook/s1kd-tools/tools/s1kd-metadata/README.md

 Treat input as a list of object filenames to read or edit metadata on, rather than an object itself.

+-m, --matches &lt;regex&gt;
+Used after a -w or -W option, this specifies a regular expression to match the value of the given metadata against, instead of a literal value (-v).

 -n, --name &lt;name&gt;
 The name of the piece of metadata to fetch.
 This option can be specified multiple times to fetch multiple pieces of metadata.
 If -n is not